 The following post will analyze why Christopher Nolan’s Inception is a 148-minute marketing manual.
 But first of all, let’s take a moment to frame the topic.

 What the movie Inception is about

 Inception is a 2010 thriller film with a sci-fi core written and directed by Christopher Nolan.
 The protagonist, an expert in extracting secrets from the mind from the depths of people’s subconscious while they sleep, is engaged in one final challenge: to try the reverse process.
 Therefore, do not extract an idea but implant an idea.
 The film won numerous international awards and is considered among the best films of the last 20 years.
 Among the curiosities, without spoiling the movie for anyone who has not seen it yet, we can report that Nolan has stated in several interviews that the idea of structuring the architectures of dreams is taken from the works of Maurits Cornelis Escher.
-For the definition of the plot, he feels a debt towards Jorge Luis Borges.
+For the definition of the plot, he feels a debt toward Jorge Luis Borges.

 But why does Inception talk about marketing?

 As anticipated, the film tells of the process of implanting an idea.
 Isn’t this perhaps the highest aspiration of those involved in marketing?
 There are many definitions of marketing and its role within companies in the literature.
-Remaining among the more formal ones, the AMA, American Marketing Association, in 2017 defined marketing as: “Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.”
-In Vehnta, on the other hand, we prefer the definition of Russell Stuart Winer, NYU Stern, the business school of New York University, which defines marketing as the set of activities that aim to influence a consumer choice.
-And what is more profound than an influence like an implanted idea.
+Remaining among the more formal ones, the AMA, American Marketing Association in 2017 defined marketing as: “Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.”
+In Vehnta, on the other hand, we prefer the definition of Russell Stuart Winer, NYU Stern, the business school of New York University, which defines marketing as the set of activities that aim to influence a consumer’s choice.
+And what is more profound than an influence like an implanted idea?
 However, it is not so easy to implant an idea.

 Implant an idea: a marketing Inception